Additive processes on the real line and Loewner chains: Free and boolean convolution hemigroups

 \section{Free and boolean convolution hemigroups}

 For free and boolean CHs, we can establish a canonical bijection with classical CHs.
-The definition of the bijection is much simpler than in the monotone case in Section~\ref{sec:mono_bijection}, because all the measures involved are infinitely divisible with respect to the respective convolutions, and so the Bercovici--Pata bijection \cite{BNT04} applies at each $(s,t)$.
-There is no substantial technical difficulty, and we can treat arbitrary CHs without the assumption of finite second moment.
-Accordingly, we use the generating families, not the reduced ones (except in Subsection \ref{subsec:embed} where monotone CHs are discussed).
+The definition of the bijection is much simpler than in the monotone case, because all the measures involved are infinitely divisible with respect to the respective convolutions, and so the Bercovici--Pata bijection \cite{BNT02,BP99} applies at each $(s,t)$.

 Recall from Speicher and Woroudi~\cite{SW97} that the \emph{energy function} $K_\mu$ (or $K[\mu]$) defined by the formula

 linearizes boolean convolution:

 Free convolution is linearized as follows.
 Let $\Gamma_{a,b} =\{\, x+ iy \in \C^+: a |x| < y,\ y >b \,\}$ for $a,b>0$.
 It is known that for any $a> a'>0$ there exist $b, b'>0$ (depending on $a,a'$ and $\mu$) such that $F_\mu$ is univalent in $\Gamma_{a', b'}$ and $F_\mu(\Gamma_{a', b'}) \supset \Gamma_{a, b}$.
 This allows us to define the inverse mapping $F_\mu^{-1}\colon \Gamma_{a, b} \to \C^+$.
 The \emph{Voiculescu transform} $\phi_\mu$ (or $\phi[\mu]$) of $\mu$ is then defined by